roaked/roaked.github.io/content/docs/1designsimu/2thermocup/_index.md

 ## Introduction

-ThermoCup is an interesting competition that was initially introduced at the Technical University of Lisbon during the MecanIST conferences in 2016.
-The goal of the competition was to design and build a steam boat, encompassing all aspects of the project, from initial design work to prototyping and optimization, using computational fluid dynamic simulations with Ansys Fluent workbench.
+ThermoCup is a unique competition introduced initially at the Technical University of Lisbon during the MecanIST conferences in early 2016.
+Its primary objective is to challenge participants to conceive, design, and construct a steam boat.
+The competition covers a comprehensive spectrum of engineering aspects, incorporating various stages of the project lifecycle, from the initial conceptualization and design phase to the practical implementation, prototyping, and subsequent optimization processes.

+The use of computational fluid dynamics (CFD) simulations with Ansys Fluent workbench stands as a pivotal aspect of this competition.
+Ansys Fluent is a powerful software suite extensively used in engineering for simulating fluid flow, heat transfer, and other related phenomena.
+Its utilization within ThermoCup implies that participants are tasked with not only physically constructing a steam boat but also employing sophisticated virtual simulations to refine their designs and enhance the boat's performance characteristics.

+The challenges within ThermoCup likely encompass a range of engineering disciplines, including:

+- Mechanical Engineering: To design the physical structure of the steam boat, accounting for structural integrity and efficiency.

+- Thermal Engineering: Understanding and optimizing the heat transfer mechanisms involved in generating steam to power the boat.

+- Fluid Dynamics: Analyzing the flow of steam and water within the boat's components to maximize propulsion and efficiency.

+- Computational Modeling: Employing Ansys Fluent workbench for virtual simulations to predict and optimize the boat's performance before physical construction.

 ## Est simul fameque tauri qua ad